ben-fornefeld/mesh-gradient/README.md

 ## Features

+- `Controllable static Mesh Gradients`: Control the look of your Mesh Gradient with Colors and Positions.
-- `Fluid animation`: The widget animates smoothly between the four specified colors, creating a visually appealing fluid effect.
+- `Fluid animation Mesh Gradients`: Widget animates smoothly between the four specified colors, creating a visually appealing fluid effect.
 - `Customizable options`: Control the animation speed, frequency, and amplitude to achieve the desired visual effect.
 - `Frozen mesh gradient`: Set a seed which gives back a static snapshot of the gradient animation.
 - `Highly performant`: Built with Flutter CustomPainter and FragmentShader, the widget ensures optimal performance and smooth animation even on lower-end devices.